opulo-inc/ohai/docs/lumen/jigs/index.md

   * 4x M3x10 Self-Tapping Button Head Screws

 > **Note:** All fixtures are provided “as-is.”
 Check the Preview image (if available) and adjust print settings for best fit.

+### Other jigs to be added

+* pulley spacer jigs
+  * x-pulley-spacer-jig
+  * y-pulley-spacer-jig
+  * z-pulley-spacer-jig
+* linear-rail-2020-alignment-jig
+* z-belt-alignment-jig

 ---